The eigenvalue decomposition of normal matrices by the skew-symmetric part: The eigenvalue decomposition of normal matrices

-Recall that $r\geq 1$ when $n$ is odd.
-For Haar-distributed random orthogonal matrices~\cite{Anderson87, Stewart80}, it holds with probability $1$ that $r\in\{0,1\}$ if $\det(A)=1$ and $r\in\{1,2\}$ if $\det(A)=-1$~\cite{Fasi21}.
-Moreover, if $r=1$, $H=\pm 1$ and $\breve{R}=1$.
-In this context, $r$ remains thus very small.
+The complete method in exact arithmetic is summarized in \cref{alg:schur_decomposition}.
+In a broad set of problems, steps~5 and~7 of \cref{alg:schur_decomposition} are either not necessary or very simple.
+Indeed, for Haar-distributed random orthogonal matrices~\cite{Anderson87, Stewart80}, it holds with probability~$1$ that $r\in\{0,1\}$ if $\det(A)=1$ and $r\in\{1,2\}$ if $\det(A)=-1$~\cite{Fasi21}.
+In particular, if $r=1$, $H=\pm 1$ and $\breve{R}=1$.
+Step 7 of \cref{alg:schur_decomposition} is thus trivial.
+Moreover, all complex eigenvalues have distinct imaginary parts with probability $1$ and thus step~5 is skipped.
 For general normal matrices, the distribution of the eigenvalues, and in particular the value of $r$, are specific to the context of the problem.
+Nonetheless, the case where all or a large majority of the eigenvalues belong to \wordref{set1}{Set~1} is common.